lordsheepy/data-structures/README.md

 Insertion_sort
 --------------
 Sorts a list in place.
-Credit @markcharyk his code helped me understand how to get things moving correctly.
-Tests against presorted, empty, single, and unsorted lists.
+Unittests against presorted, empty, single, and unsorted lists.
 Slow but effective.
+Credit @markcharyk for his best and worst case tests.